hannobraun/www.fornjot.app/content/community.md

 title = "Community"
 +++

-If you are interested in Fornjot, please consider joining the community.
+If you are interested in Fornjot, consider joining the community.
 We'd love to have you!

 ### News